dm18/xled-docs/docs/protocol_details.rst

 * LED values as a hex.
 (In the case of RGB that would be rrggbb as in 000000)

 Example:
-if the device was 1 LED long
+if the device had a number_of_led = 1
-and the LED was set to black , 000000
+and that 1 LED was set to black , 000000

 AND the X-Auth-Token is vWUWUJYWpYA=
 The decoded hex value of the token would be bd6516509616a580